Identifying the Core Message

 Real-World Application

 Steve Jobs, co-founder of Apple Inc., exemplified the immense power of a storyteller's influence.
 His product presentations were iconic, transforming the launch of new products into cultural events.
 Jobs's ability to weave narrative, demonstration, and personal conviction into each presentation did not just showcase product features; it invited the audience into a shared vision of the future, making each listener feel part of something larger than themselves.
-This approach turned customers into loyal advocates, illustrating the transformative power of storytelling in product presentation.
+This approach turned customers into loyal advocates, illustrating the transformative power of storytelling in product presentations.

 Supporting Data and External References